Renewal of Sub-recipient Agreements

 If the performance evaluation of the current SR is negative, no SR agreement renewal (extension, or a new contract) should be signed with the organization.

 If there are questions regarding extension/renewal modalities, the UNDP CO should consult with UNDP Global Fund/Health Implementation Support Team.

-- In case the first capacity assessment was borderline (low rating, an action plan should have been developed to improve risky areas), it is necessary to conduct a new capacity assessment and submit evidence that the action plan has been implemented (which means that the new capacity assessment will not highlight the improved areas as risky).
-The evidence of fulfilment of the action plan can be also gathered through regular M&E activities and programmatic/financial reporting of the SR that is verified by the CO.
+- In case the first capacity assessment of the proposed SR was borderline (low rating, an action plan should have been developed to improve risky areas), it is necessary to conduct a new capacity assessment and submit evidence that the action plan has been implemented (which means that the new capacity assessment will not highlight the improved areas as risky).
+The evidence of fulfillment of the action plan can be also gathered through regular M&E activities and programmatic/financial reporting of the SR that is verified by the CO.
 In such cases a new capacity assessment is not necessary.